DEQrmichie/heatsource-9/README.md

 ================================================================================================
 ABOUT

 Heat Source is a computer model used by the Oregon Department of Environmental Quality to simulate stream thermodynamics and hydraulic routing.
-It was originally developed by Matt Boyd in 1996 as a Masters Thesis at Oregon State University in the Departments of Bioresource Engineering and Civil Engineering.
+It was originally developed by Matt Boyd in 1996 as a [Masters Thesis][1] at Oregon State University in the Departments of Bioresource Engineering and Civil Engineering.
 Since then it has grown and changed significantly.
 Oregon DEQ currently maintains the Heat Source methodology and computer programming.
 Appropriate model use and application are the sole responsibility of the user.

 http://www.deq.state.or.us/wq/TMDLs/tools.htm